Is It Possible to “Expunge” a DUI Conviction from my Criminal Record in CA?

 And the state will back you up.

-So you can finally move on with your life and let your past DUI conviction stay where it belongs—in the past.
+So you can finally move on with your life and leave your past.
+DUI conviction stays where it belongs in the past.

 What’s your experience with DUI Expungement?
 Please share in the comments below.